RealVidy/botc-translations/README.md

 ```

 The files used to generate these custom scripts are:
-- JSON files in [assets/scripts](assets/scripts) to describe the content of each script (a simple role list)
+- JSON files in [assets/script_definitions](assets/script_definitions) to describe the content of each script (a simple role list)
 - JSON files in [assets/json](assets/json) which contains all translated roles for each locale

-To generate new custom scripts, simply add a file in [assets/scripts](assets/scripts) and run `mix run generate_scripts.exs` again
+To generate new custom scripts, simply add a script definition file in [assets/script_definitions](assets/script_definitions) and run `mix run generate_scripts.exs` again

 ### From JSON to CSV